 Two aspects of the Tank Corps images—the tomcat and the motto, “”Treat ‘Em Rough!”—deserve more study.

 First, how did government react to competing imagery and messages, especially in instances in which the images and symbols used were similar and emerged in the public eye at the same time?
 We know that “sab-cat” stickerettes were placed over recruitment posters; such acts were considered unpatriotic.
-In the “battle of the fences” waged with images, how did George Creel’s Committee on Public Information respond?
-In other words, how might we read some choices of images in government-approved propaganda posters as reacting to other images?
+How might we read some choices of images in government-approved propaganda posters as reacting to other images?

 I haven’t a firm answer to these questions.
 Given that message control is vital to successful propaganda, I believe it’s useful to investigate the question further.

 Part of the investigation requires us to consider how these images incorporate ideas about gender.
 Cats—and black cats in particular—have long been associated with women and with witchcraft.
 The “sab-cat” acted slyly and surreptitiously, destroying property seemingly by magic.
 That the Tank Corps distinguished its symbol as a “tom-cat” is thus notable.